KrishnaBhat00/ctf-writeups/misc/google-forms.md

 read the source code.

 No seriously, pretty much all the information about a google form is sitting there.
-There were two Google Form related challenges at LACTF 2024.
+There were two Google Form related challenges at LA CTF 2024.
 The first one involved a inputting the flag with each character as a separate question, leading to a final page that says correct or incorrect.
-The second one involved a one queestion open-response quiz that looped on itself.
+The second one involved a one question open-response quiz that looped on itself.

 ## How Google Forms Work
 The entire structure of the form is in any given page's source code, if you're willing to map it out.
 Stored in json objects, every question and answer option is listed along with a number of factors (often defaulted to null), including the pages it directs the user to.
 For quizzes it is even simpler, because the answers are stored in the same arrays.